canonical/rockcraft/docs/tutorial/go.rst

 .. note::

-    ``rockcraft pack`` will create a new image with the updated code even if you don't change the version.
-It is recommended to change the version whenever you make changes to the application in the image.
+    ``rockcraft pack`` will create a new image with the updated code even if we don't change the version.
+It is recommended to change the version whenever we make changes to the application in the image.

 Pack and run the rock using similar commands as before: